surftour/mython/README.md

 A compliation of old python code.
+Needs some cleanup.